turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 ### Sending Messages to a Particular Client

-So, we now know that `io.sockets.emit` will end a message every client.
+So, we now know that `io.sockets.emit` will send a message every client.
 But, what about just one client?
 The process is roughly the same, but instead of emitting from `io.sockets`, we'll emit from just a single socket.

 ```js
 socket.emit('statusMessage', 'You have connected.');